KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Deprecated: Found 'node-version: [16' in file `nodejs.yml`: Update to current version.
 3. Typo: Found 'Magic Mirror' in file `MMM-Ecobee.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
-5. Recommendation: Found 'require("https")' in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation: Found 'require("https")' in file `node_helper.js`: Replace "https" by "node:https".
 6. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-Ecosia-Tree-Counter by rehne](https://github.com/rehne/MMM-Ecosia-Tree-Counter)